zysong16/Colony_counter/README.md

 To use this program, follow these steps:

 1. **Start the Program**: Run the script in your Python environment.
 Ensure that you have all the dependencies installed.
 Please refer to requirements.txt.
 To start the program, run `python3 counter.py [method]`.
-There are two methods to choose from, 'w' for Watershed Algorithm and 'c' for the Circularity Method.
+There are two methods to choose from, `w` for Watershed Algorithm and `c` for the Circularity Method.
 This choice depends on the nature of the colonies and the specific requirements of your analysis.

 2. **Select an Image**: Upon running, the program will open a file dialog.
 Navigate to and select the image of the plate you want to analyze.